 The Smilow Screening & Prevention Program brings together doctors and researchers at Smilow Cancer Hospital and Yale Cancer Center who are focused on merging the best science with the best cancer prevention and screening programs.
-Our goal is to provide patients with the tools they need to stay healthy.
+Our goal is to provide patients in Connecticut with the tools they need to stay healthy.
 It is easier than you think!

 What is Cancer Screening?